A preschool child sliding a loose foil ring along a striped pool noodle toward a chosen color band.

 Level 2 (Keep going)

-"Push it to the same color."
+"Push it to your color."

 Level 3 (Stretch)